Whistleblower News & Articles

 The Anti-Kickback Statute criminalizes almost all payment of money in exchange for referrals.
 It then excepts specific permitted relationships in safe-harbors.
-The Anti-Kickback Statute has eleven statutory and twenty-eight regulatory safe harbors (many of which overlap).
+The Anti-Kickback Statute has eleven statutory and thirty-four regulatory safe harbors (many of which overlap).

 In contrast, the EKRA statute defines seven statutory safe harbors and no regulatory safe harbors:

 The Anti-Kickback Statute safe-harbor for employees is very broad and exempts nearly all payments to bona fide employees.
 The EKRA employee safe-harbor, on the other hand, only applies to payments that do not vary with the volume of referrals.
 Thus, under EKRA, covered entities may not pay their employees on a commission basis.

 However, the EKRA copay waiver exemption permits a broad range of copay waivers, not just those that are offered for reasons of financial need.

 Anti-Kickback Statute penalties include imprisonment of up to 10 years and a $100,000 fine per violation.
 But, a given case may include hundreds or thousands of individual payments and referrals.
 However, EKRA penalties are even more stringent.
 They include imprisonment of up to 20 years and a $200,000 fine per violation.